[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 Sexual Side Effects: How to Have Sex if Medication is Getting in the Way of Your Pleasure

 Unfortunately, sexual side effects are incredibly common with numerous types of medication.
-Mental health medications including SSRIs and MOAIs, blood pressure medications, ADHD medications, and certain hormonal therapies are just some of the commonly prescribed medical treatments that can affect sexual function.
+Antidepressants and other mental health medications including SSRIs and MOAIs, blood pressure medications, ADHD medications, and certain hormonal therapies are just some of the commonly prescribed medical treatments that can affect sex drive, orgasm, and sexual function.

 Sexual side effects can include loss of desire, low arousal, erectile issues, pain during sex, and anorgasmia.
 Obviously, not everyone who takes medication experiences these issues and not everyone will experience them to the same extent.
 They can also naturally occur as a result of ageing, stress, physical health issues, and so on.
 But they are super common.
 In this post, I’ll share some strategies that can help you to manage them and continue to access sexual pleasure, if you want to.